 Charles "Buddy" Roemer III served as the governor of Louisiana from 1988 to 1992.

 Roemer was born on October 4, 1943, in Bossier City to Charles Elson Roemer II and Adeline McDade.
 He graduated from Bossier High School at sixteen and attended Harvard University, where he earned an undergraduate and a master’s degree in business administration.
 He married his high school sweetheart, Frances Demler, and had two children with her; they later divorced.
 He also divorced his second wife, Patti Crocker, with whom he had a son.
-He is currently married to his third wife, Scarlett Olson.
+He is survived by his third wife, Scarlett Olson.

 Roemer’s family was wealthy and politically connected; when his father invited the 1971 gubernatorial candidates to meet the family, they came in the hopes of winning his support and campaign contributions.
 The family decided to back Edwards and became closely connected with his governorship.
 Buddy Roemer led the Edwards campaign in northern Louisiana, and after the election his father was appointed commissioner of administration, where he handled day-to-day matters for the governor.
 Buddy later used his relationship with Edwards to begin a computer company, offering campaign management.

-Once in office, Roemer was not good at maintaining public support.
+Once in office, Roemer had difficulty maintaining public support.
 He and his staff lost favor with the other legislators because of their casual appearance and long hair.
 Roemer did not socialize or throw parties the way previous governors had, and he was notoriously bad at returning phone calls.
 These factors estranged him from the legislature.

 When he attempted to balance the budget—a huge task in the face of debts incurred after the oil boom—Roemer crafted economically advisable solutions that were politically impossible.
 His plans required cutbacks in spending coupled with tax increases, including a decrease in the Louisiana homestead exemption.
 They were rejected, first by the legislature and then by popular vote.
 He finally pursued a plan suggested by Edwards, but which his predecessor had been unable to pass: the legalization of gambling.
 Although the state constitution required the suppression of gambling, this hurdle was sidestepped by defining the legalized systems as “gaming.”
 The state lottery, riverboat gambling, and video poker were all legalized.